 The use of Social Influencer Marketing last 2017 was indeed a driving force for businesses who wished to grow their brand’s awareness through the use of social media.
 They have seen a significant increase in sales and interest so we should not expect Influencer Marketing to die out its flame for it is currently burning hot, for now at the very least.

-Let’s admit it, when Influencer Marketing started out many of us didn’t even knew it exists and that some of the old blog posts or social media posts that we have read before are actually already trying to influence us.
+Let’s admit it when Influencer Marketing started out many of us didn’t even know it exists and that some of the old blog posts or social media posts that we have read before are actually already trying to influence us.
 So how did that happen?
 Simply because we do not know, and we were not told anything thus showing no transparency at all.

 Now, disclosing facts about you partnering with a social influencer and vice versa has now become so important to avoid one of the cons about the usage of Social Influencers – an inauthentic relationship.